Darren Hayes talks gay shame, his days in Savage Garden, and his new solo album ‘Homosexual’

 I remember going to my studio and writing “Let’s Try Being In Love,” and it just flowed.
 What resulted was this really wonderful adventure of doing it all on my own terms with nobody policing me, nobody talking about my image.

 Obviously, this isn’t your first album since coming out publicly.
-So, what were you trying to convey by calling the album Homosexuality?
+So, what were you trying to convey by calling the album Homosexual?

 The point of the title, in some ways it’s a reaction to some of my delayed trauma.
 In many ways, it’s reclaiming this clinical word.
 I’m a man in my 50s.
 I grew up in Australia where, when I was 13 AIDS was something that I thought I would contract just because I had a crush on a boy!
 Being called a homosexual was the worst thing in the world that could happen to you.
 I’m aware that it’s a provocative word.
 It has a clinical history and a history of diagnosing people.
 For me it was about ridding myself of any residual shame I used to feel even after I came out.